firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-20-What-is-DOTSLASHLINUX.md

 ---
 layout: p
-title: What is ./LINUX?
+title: What is DOTSLASHLINUX?
 date: 2017-03-20
 author: Firas Khalil Khana
 imgsrc: /r/i/lightweight.png
 imgalt: lightweight
 readtime: 2 minutes
 ---
-./LINUX is a new website on the web (duh), aside from that it's a website about all the cool stuff that you can do with a GNU/Linux distro.
+DOTSLASHLINUX is a new website on the web (duh), aside from that it's a website about all the cool stuff that you can do with a GNU/Linux distro.
 <br>
 <br>
 <br>